theheuman/jinja-datatables/README.md

 A python library to simplify rendering datatables in jinja templates

 **Note**: This tool is in development and doesnt 100% work yet, all of it is untested

+## TODO
+ - Fix JSArray and HTMLTemplates to include extras
+ - Test from JSArray in homm3 guide
+ - Test from ajax in kalhufvudet
+ - Write test for html
+ - upload to pip for pip install

 ## Usage
 **See this repo's tests folder for an example**